anronuay/MS3-task_wizard/README.md

 ### Heroku

-This project uses **Heroku** for deloyment.
+This project uses **Heroku** for deployment.

 In order to successfully deploy the app, the following steps were taken:

 - Visit GitPod workspace.
 - Create the Flask App.
-- Use the CLI to tell Heroku which applications and dependencies are rquired to run the application via the, `pip3 freeze --local > requirements.txt` command.
+- Use the CLI to tell Heroku which applications and dependencies are required to run the application via the, `pip3 freeze --local > requirements.txt` command.
 - Create the Procfile via `echo web: python app.py > Procfile`.
 - Visit [Heroku](https://www.heroku.com/).
 - Click, 'Create a New App'.